gendx/paralight/README.md

   CPU, panicking if the platform isn't supported or if the pinning function returns an error.

-Whether CPU pinning is useful or detrimental depends on your workload.
+**Recommendation:** Whether CPU pinning is useful or detrimental depends on your workload.
 If you're processing the same data over and over again (e.g. calling [`par_iter()`](iter::IntoParallelRefSource::par_iter) multiple times on the same data), CPU pinning can help ensure that each subset of the data is always processed on the same CPU core and stays fresh in the lower-level per-core